 UK resident individuals who are non-UK domiciled under general law can benefit from the remittance basis of taxation which allows for relief from UK tax for non-UK sources of income which are not brought in (or remitted) to the UK in any way.

 One way in which the remittance basis can be utilised for employees is through the use of dual contracts.
 This guidance note provides an overview of the operation of such contractual situations, the difficulties that can be encountered if they are used and the anti-avoidance legislation which took effect from 6 April 2014.

-In summary, before 6 April 2013, an employee qualified for OWR when the employee was resident but not ordinarily resident and after 5 April 2013 the employee qualifies for OWR when he meets the ITEPA 2013, s 26A conditions.
-When an employee qualifies for OWR, he does not have chargeable overseas earnings.
+In summary, before 6 April 2013, an employee qualified for OWR when the employee was resident but not ordinarily resident and after 5 April 2013 the employee qualifies for OWR when meeting the ITEPA 2013, s 26A conditions.
+When an employee qualifies for OWR, there are no chargeable overseas earnings.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 The basic rule is that all benefits provided to an employee by reason of their employment are taxable unless there is a specific exemption or other rule that means they are not chargeable to tax.ExemptionsThe main exemptions for employee benefits are in ITEPA 2003, ss 227–326B (Pt 4).Below is an

 This guidance note considers the capital gains tax implications where shares are sold in exchange for new shares.The consideration paid by a purchasing company to the shareholder(s) for their shares in a target company could be in the form of either:•new shares in the vendor in exchange for shares